iskandr/knnimpute/README.md

 # knnimpute
-Multiple pure Python implementations of kNN imputation
+Multiple implementations of kNN imputation in pure Python + NumPy